-Mechanical Traumas include friction, pressure, abrasions, lacerations and contusions (scrapes, cuts and bruises.)
+Mechanical Traumas include friction, pressure, abrasions, lacerations, and contusions (scrapes, cuts and bruises.)
 These agents can lead to a variety of medical problems including infections.

-What are Biological Agents?
+What are the Biological Agents?

-Biological Agents include parasites, microorganisms, plants and other animal materials.
+Biological Agents include parasites, microorganisms, plants, and other animal materials.
 These agents can lead to infections, Bloodborne Diseases and Lyme Disease.

 Are there any particular Occupations that are at risk for Occupational Skin Diseases?